 Want to program your own commands to perform estimation, perform data management, or implement other new features?
-Stata is so programmable that thousands of Stata users have implemented and published thousands of user-written commands.
-These commands look and act just like official Stata commands.
-A unique feature of Stata's programming environment is Mata, a fast and compiled matrix programming language.
+Stata is programmable, and thousands of Stata users have implemented and published thousands of community-contributed commands.
+These commands look and act just like official Stata commands and are easily installed for free over the Internet from within Stata.
+A unique feature of Stata's programming environment is Mata, a fast and compiled language with support for matrix types.
 Of course, it has all the advanced matrix operations you need.
 It also has access to the power of LAPACK.
 What's more, it has built-in solvers and optimizers to make implementing your own maximum likelihood, GMM, or other estimators easier.
 And you can leverage all of Stata's estimation and other features from within Mata.
 Many of Stata's official commands are themselves implemented in Mata.
-And much more.

 Without doubt Stata is an amazing, sophisticated and wonderful statistical package.
 I am very pleased.

 School of Law, St. Mary's University